whokilleddb/ghosted/README.md

 } RTL_USER_PROCESS_PARAMETERS, * PRTL_USER_PROCESS_PARAMETERS;
 ```

 Now, back to dealing with the memory locations.
-For the first case we calculate the total size of the memory region that we need to allocate, in order to write both the Process Parameters and the Environment block:
+For the first case, we calculate the total size of the memory region that we need to allocate, to write both the Process Parameters and the Environment block:

 ```c
 PVOID buffer = proc_params;